arivolispark/blog/README.md

 | --- | ---
 | If the workloads require faster response time (for eg:  OLTP) | If workloads require data warehousing needs (for eg:  OLAP)

+Regularization is a set of methods for reducing overfitting in machine learning models.